Benefits of Joining ITGA

 - Access to the largest network of campus community professionals around the world that meet annually to share strategies and leading practices in town-gown relations;

-- Recognition of best practices in town gown communities through the Larry Abernathy Award, ITGA Presidential Excellence Award and ImpACT Awards; and
+- Recognition of best practices in town gown communities through the Larry Abernathy Award, ITGA Presidential Excellence Award and;

 - Access to the town-gown Listserv and membership directory.